Qurbānī Location Fatwa

 Approved by: Mufti Shabbir Ahmed Sahib, Darul Ifta, Darul Uloom al-Arabia al-Islamia, Bury

-It is also worth noting that sometimes there is a gap of two days in the moon sighting between India and the UK.
-If the location of the person on whose behalf Qurbānī is sacrificed is considered, this would mean that all the Qurbānī animals have to be sacrificed within one day.
+It is also worth noting that sometimes there is a gap of two days between India and the UK.
+If the location of the person on whose behalf Qurbānī is sacrificed is considered, this would mean that all the Qurbānī animals have to be sacrificed within less than half a day.
 This is not possible for practical and political reasons not least because of the volume of Qurbānīs that are sent to India.
 As this would result in hardship, this is another consideration for taking into account the scholarly differences on this issue and considering the location of the slaughter which is also aligned with the spirit of Qurbānī and the day of Eid al-Aḍḥā.

 Allah knows best